 A subgroup of 819 patients was studied with ambulatory blood pressure monitoring.
 The blood pressure lowering effect in the aliskiren/amlodipine group was maintained throughout the 24-hour period (see Figure 7 and Figure 8).

-The blood pressure lowering effects of Tekamlo are largely attained within 1-2 weeks.
+The blood pressure lowering effects of Tekamlo are largely attained within 1 to 2 weeks.

 There are no trials of the Tekamlo combination tablet demonstrating reductions in cardiovascular risk in patients with hypertension, but the amlodipine component has demonstrated such benefits.